cirosantilli/git-tutorial/index.md

 #### Hash

-This is the SHA hash of the entire repo.
+SHA-1 of the commit object.

 If you don't know what a SHA hash is learn it now. <http://en.wikipedia.org/wiki/SHA-1>.
 The key properties of a SHA functions are that:

 -   it is very unlikely that two inputs give the same output.
+    There are no known conflicts as of 2014.

 -   small changes in the input make large unpredictable changes on the output.

 In this way, even if SHAs contain much less information than the entire repository itself (only a few bytes), it is very unlikely that two different repositories will have the same SHA.

-The SHA input includes things like file contents, commit timestamps, authors and tags.
+The SHA input includes file contents, filenames, commit timestamps, authors and tags.
 Therefore, even if the files are the same, SHAs will probably be different.

-The most complete is giving the entire hash, so:
+The most precise way of specifying a version is with the full 40 byte SHA:

     1ba8fcebbff0eb6140740c8e1cdb4f9ab5fb73b6

-Would be version 2.

 If this is the only version that starts with `1ba8fc` or `1ba8`, you could use those as well.
 6 digits is common for manual use.